k2view-academy/K2View-Academy/articles/05_DB_interfaces/10_database_types.md

 ### How Do I Create a Database Type from a Template?

-You can create a new database type from a template when it is required to customize a built-in database type.
-Do the following:
+You can create a new database type from a template when it is required to customize a built-in database type or when a new database type is very similar to one of the existing types.

+To create a new database type from a template, do the following:

 1. Go to **Project Tree** > **Shared Objects**, right click **Database Types** and select **New Database Type From Template** and then select the DB type, for example Oracle.